 In a bold move, Kailh decided to near-clone the Cherry ML line.
 ML switches are widely thought to be scratchy and unpleasant to type on.
 Fortunately, Kailh’s unreleased line of switches seems to resolve those issues completely.
 They’re expected to compete in the low profile and laptop mechanical keyboard markets.

 Matt3o, a member of Deskthority, received some switches for beta testing and review purposes.
 The clicky model is said to be a great performer.
-PG1350 switches aren’t keycap compatible with MLs, which will limit selection to OEM caps until aftermarket molds are produced.
+PG1350 switches aren’t keycap compatible with MLs, which will limit the selection to OEM caps until aftermarket molds are produced.

 The brainchild of a mod-mad community, Zealiostotles combine Aristotle MX clone sliders with Zealios switches.
 They’re said to have an unparalleled click.
 That said, Aristotle clones haven’t been in production for quite some time.
 You can find them on Zeal’s website in limited numbers.
 The mod costs roughly $1.70 per switch, so it isn’t for the faint of heart (or wallet).